2021 Donegal Senior Football Championship

 The 2021 Donegal Senior Football Championship was the 99th official edition of Donegal GAA's premier Gaelic football tournament for senior graded clubs in County Donegal.
 16 teams competed, with the winner representing Donegal in the Ulster Senior Club Football Championship.

-Naomh Conaill were the defending champions after they defeated Cill Chartha in a penalty competition held after extra-time in the 2020 final.
+Naomh Conaill was defending champion after defeating Cill Chartha in a penalty competition held after extra-time of the 2020 final.

-Naomh Conaill advanced to the 2021 final but lost to St Eunan's.
+Naomh Conaill advanced to the 2021 final, but lost to St Eunan's.

 Team changes

 The following teams changed division since the 2020 championship season.

 To S.F.C.

-Promoted from 2020 I.F.C.
+Promoted from 2020 Donegal I.F.C.